michael-sayapin/sayap_in/content/posts/on-rewrites.md

 However, it was finished together with the "new" protocol, which the backend did not speak, since it was not an incremental improvement, but a complete shift.

-We spent another 3+ developer-months trying to wrestle the backend to speak both "old" and "new" protocols at once, and this work is still ongoing, with my conservative estimate that another 6-9 months needed to finalize it.
+We spent another 3+ developer-months trying to wrestle the backend to speak both "old" and "new" protocols at once, and this work is still ongoing, with my conservative estimate that another 6-9 months are needed to finalize it.

 Was it worth it?